-Because of its antioxidant properties, there has been a lot of research on how astaxanthin might help to treat various cancers.
-One study found short- and long-term benefits for the treatment of breast cancer, including reduced growth of breast cancer cells.
+Because of its antioxidant properties, there has been a lot of research on how astaxanthin might help to treat various cancers. found short- and long-term benefits for the treatment of breast cancer, including reduced growth of breast cancer cells.

 The high cost of purified astaxanthin has limited its use in further studies and cancer treatments.

 Astaxanthin can be used topically to promote healthy skin.
 A 2012 study showed that combining topical and oral doses of astaxanthin can help to smooth wrinkles, make age spots smaller, and help maintain skin moisture.
 There were positive results in both men and women, but more study is needed to confirm these findings.

 There has been a lot of study on how astaxanthin can affect endurance, as well as fatigue levels after exercise.
 Studies on mice show that it can boost the body’s , which helps endurance, and prevent muscle and skeletal damage.

 So far, however, evidence for its effects on human exercise is still lacking. using human subjects found no exercise benefits from astaxanthin supplements in relation to muscle injury.

 Researchers are also looking into claims that astaxanthin can benefit heart health.
 A examined astaxanthin’s effects on rats with hypertension (high blood pressure), and results indicated that it may help to improve elastin levels and arterial wall thickness.

 Other claims include the notion that astaxanthin can prevent heart disease and help lower cholesterol, but there isn’t sufficient evidence to support these uses yet.